cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-graphql-with-wiremock/index.md

 ## GraphQL over HTTP

 The GraphQL protocol is built on top of HTTP, so a tool like WireMock.NET can be used to stub GraphQL responses.
-A key to mocking GraphQL communication is knowing the format of the requests and responses.
+The key to mocking GraphQL communication is knowing the format of the requests and responses.
 Detailed documentation of the protocol can be found in the [GraphQLOverHTTP](https://github.com/graphql/graphql-over-http/blob/main/spec/GraphQLOverHTTP.md) specification, but in shorthand it looks like this:

 -  For requests, GraphQL uses standard HTTP methods, primarily `POST` for queries and mutations.
 The request body contains a JSON object with fields for the query, variables, and operation name.
 When using a `GET` request, all required data should be appropriately encoded and passed as query params.
 Example request payload: